-This house is our biggest in over 20 years of being married, and yet it’s only just barely over 1300 square feet.
-We have one bathroom (yup, it gets pretty crazy over the holidays when we have extra guests!), three bedrooms, one small living room, a basement family room and an eat-in kitchen.
-My office is in the dining room, we made a makeshift room for our son in the basement and we have a small single car garage that gets used as a workshop and for storage.
+Our next house was barely over 1300 square feet.
+We had one bathroom (yup, it got pretty crazy over the holidays when we had extra guests!), three bedrooms, one small living room, a basement family room and an eat-in kitchen.
+My office was in the dining room, we made a makeshift room for our son in the basement and we had a small single car garage that got used as a workshop and for storage.

 Well, I’ve got a few ideas up my sleeve to share with you…

 10 Small Space Decorating Ideas You Can Steal for Your Home!